Healthdirect Free Australian health advice you can count on.

 If you’ve been bitten by a big black spider, treat it as a medical emergency.
 Call triple zero (000) and ask for an ambulance.

 It can be difficult to know if a bite from a spider is dangerous or not.
-This article explains the best first aid treatment depending on the type of spider involved.
+This article explains the best first aid treatment needed for different spider bites.

-It’s also important to be aware that bites from spiders can cause a severe allergic reaction (anaphylaxis) in some people.
+In some people, spider bites can cause anaphylaxis (a severe allergic reaction).
 Learn more about first aid treatment for severe allergic reactions in the ‘anaphylaxis’ section below.

 Different types of spider bite